Asad-Ismail/Grounding-Dino-FineTuning/README.md

 1. Currently Support only one image allow batching
 2. Add model evaluations
-3. We did not added auxilary losses as mentioned in the original paper, as we feel we are just finetuning an already trained model but feel free to add auxilary losses and compare results
+3. We did not added auxilary losses as mentioned in the original paper, as we feel we are just finetuning an already trained model but feel free to add auxillary losses and compare results

 ## Visual Results